devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/gfm-guide.md

 | ⚠ | Streams are single subscription by default.
 So if you want multiple subscribers you need to add `StreamController streamController = new StreamController.broadcast();` |
 | - | :---------------------------------------------------------------------------------------------------------------------------------------------------------------------- |

 Let’s have a look at a more complex example: In Wisgen, our wisdoms are delivered to the Interface via a stream.
-Whenever we run out of wisdoms to display, a request is sent to a class that fetches new wisdoms form our API [(Kiss 2019)](https://api.adviceslip.com/) and publishes them in a stream.
+Whenever we run out of wisdoms to display, a request is sent to a class that fetches new wisdoms form our API [\[39\]](https://api.adviceslip.com/) and publishes them in a stream.
 Once those new wisdoms come in, the UI gets notified and receives them.
-This approach is called *BLoC Pattern* [(Soares 2018)](https://www.youtube.com/watch?v=PLHln7wHgPE) and I will explain it in detail in the chapter [Architecting a Flutter app](https://github.com/Fasust/flutter-guide/wiki/200-Architecting-a-Flutter-App).
+This approach is called *BLoC Pattern* [\[7\]](https://www.youtube.com/watch?v=PLHln7wHgPE) and I will explain it in detail in the chapter [Architecting a Flutter app](https://github.com/Fasust/flutter-guide/wiki/200-Architecting-a-Flutter-App).
 For now, this is a simplified version of how that could look like:

 ``` dart
 class WisdomBloc {